microsoft/jacdac-ts/README.md

 * [User Documentation](https://microsoft.github.io/jacdac-ts/)

-The rest of this page is meant developing the jacdac-ts library.
+The rest of this page is for developers of the jacdac-ts library.

-## Devevelop setup
+## Developer setup

 ### Setup